netcreateorg/nc-multiplex/ReadMe.md

 npm ci
 ```

-If this is your first run with a newly cloned repo, run Net.Create once to set configuration files.
+If this is your first run with a newly cloned repo, run Net.Create once to set the initial configuration file and build dependent libraries:
 ```
-// cd netcreate-itest/build
+cd netcreate-itest
-./nc.js --dataset=demo
+npm run package
 ```

 Check your browser to make sure it's running: